OpenSextant/Xponents/XText/README.md

 * JPEG EXIF parsing (saves full EXIF header as text; EXIF location & time as metadata)
 * Support for Embedded Object extraction

-#Major features added beyond Tika#:
+#Major features added beyond Tika#

 Conversion caching/archiving: conversions can be maintained close to originals or in parallel structure Metadata preservation: metadata about original and the conversion process are persisted with conversions